MatiMoreyra/meli-data-challenge-2021/README.md

 # Meli Data Challenge 2021
-My solution for the Meli Data Challenge 2021
+My solution for the [Meli Data Challenge 2021](https://ml-challenge.mercadolibre.com/).

 ## The Model
 My final model is an ensemble combining recurrent neural networks and XGBoost regressors.